Who we are

 Mark Cassidy

-Mark is a Structures Engineer at Thales UK.
-He graduated from Queen's University Belfast in 2022 with an MEng in Aerospace Engineering.
-During his time at QUB, Mark served as the Chief Structural Engineer and Stability and Control Engineer for the 2020 IMechE UAS Challenge team, which won the 'Design Award'.
+Mark works at Thales UK as a Structures Engineer.
+Mark graduated from Queen’s University Belfast in 2022 with an MEng in Aerospace Engineering.
+During their time at QUB, Mark was the Chief Structural Engineer and Stability and Control Engineer for the 2020 ‘Design Award’ winning team in the IMechE’s UAS Challenge.

 Matthew Dark